Centre for Women and Christian Traditions

 Susan Roll at sroll@ustpaul.ca

-The Centre for Women and Christian Traditions is pleased to announce the launch of a research project entitled "Women as Peacemakers/Femmes, artisanes de paix."
+The Centre for Women and Christian Traditions is pleased to announce the publication (in French) of the results of the research project entitled "Women as Peacemakers/Femmes, artisanes de paix."

-The project seeks to encourage research initiatives focusing on the role of women in peacemaking, including but not limited to the spiritual implications of such roles.
+The project sought to encourage research initiatives focusing on the role of women in peacemaking, including but not limited to the spiritual implications of such roles.

 For more information about the research project, please contact